Abdelrhmanyassser/Natrify/Readme.txt

 ## Tools Used

-- HTML: Used for structuring the content of the website.
+- HTML: Used for structuring the content of the website
-- CSS: Used for styling the website and making it visually appealing.
+- CSS: Used for styling the website and making it visually appealing
-- JavaScript: Used for adding interactivity and functionality to the website.
+- JavaScript: Used for adding interactivity and functionality to the website

 ## Getting Started